top of page

 Then, with a twinkle in his eye, Vishnu asked, “But tell me, dear sage—how did it feel to cast aside your Brahmacharya and fall prey to desire?”

+Narada was left too embarrassed to speak, his ego humbled.
+His supposed triumph over kama was meaningless in the face of his vanity and pride.
 The truth behind his downfall lay in his own words.
-When he asked for a face like Hari, he assumed it would be the divine face of Vishnu.
+When he asked for a face like Hari's, he assumed it would be the divine face of Vishnu.
 Yet, Hari in Sanskrit can also mean “monkey.”
-Vishnu had chosen to interpret the alternate meaning, setting in motion the events that led to Narada’s rejection and humiliation.
+Vishnu chose to interpret the alternate meaning, setting in motion the other course of events.

 Comments